-The U.S. Department of Health and Human Services deemed the Center and its practicing medical professionals, covered under FTCA for damage for personal injury, including death, resulting from the performance of medical, surgical, dental and related functions.
+HHS deemed the Center and its practicing medical professionals, covered under FTCA for damage for personal injury, including death, resulting from the performance of medical, surgical, dental and related functions.
 FTCA coverage is comparable to an occurrence policy without a monetary cap.